opro/opro_iphone_demo/readme.md

 ## Setup

-This app requires a current version of Xcode installed on your computer:
+This app requires a current version of Xcode installed on your computer and uses cocoapods to install `AFNetworking` and `AFOAuth2Client`:

 ```sh
 $ cd oPRO-Demo